imjusthere92/FTD_Project/README.md

 07_01 will run non-shifted data for ML models
 07_02 will run shifted data for ML models

-06_01 is finished.
-06_02 still needs to be done.
-Starting 07_01 now and running ML models with no shifted data for now.
+Machine learning models for 07_01(no shift), 07_02(shifted), and models with no FTD data are now finished.

 Next steps -

-Shift data for TI, run models with shifted data.

-Then, compare and evaluate models, and go from there.
+Build LSTM models and begin running variations of them.

+Evaluate existing models as they finish and begin determined the best results.